Mohammad Rasekh

 He also has a seminary education, dealing with the philosophy of law, public law and interdisciplinary issues of law and ethics and philosophy, has made an important impact on the field of law in Iran and has written and translated important and lasting works in Iranian legal literature.
-Among these works are the translation of a brief history of legal theory in the Westand written works such as "Theoretical Foundation for Legislative Reform" and "Stem Cell: Law and Ethics".
+Among these works are the translation of a brief history of legal theory in the West and written works such as "Theoretical Foundation for Legislative Reform" and "Stem Cell: Law and Ethics".
 He is currently a member of the editorial board of the specialized scientific quarterly of legal encyclopedias.

 Life

 Mohammad Rasekh received his bachelor's degree in law from the University of Tehran and spent about ten years regularly in seminaries and seminary meetings in Tehran up to level Islamic science courses such as Arabic language, logic, jurisprudence, principles, history, interpretation, He read theology and philosophy.
 He then went on to study law and economics, and philosophy of law at the University of London until his master's degree, and received his doctorate in law and philosophy from the University of Manchester.

 Rasekh became a member of the faculty of the Faculty of Law of Shahid Beheshti University in 1998 and is currently a professor in the Department of Public Law of this university and a member of the Ibn Sina Scientific Research Institute.
 In 2010 and 2017, Mohammad Rasekh was recognized as a model researcher at Shahid Beheshti University.
 Also, the book History of Islamic Legal Theories written by Wael Ibn Halaq and translated by him won the Book of the Season Award in 2008.